 Crap!
 "Oh and how is Walter these days?" he asked casually.

-He heard her sigh over the phone, "I know, love.
+He heard her sigh over the phone, "I know, Jack.
 I was just worried.
 I'll hold you to your promise."
 She sounded more tired than worried now.

 Jack broke into a big grin, "See ya soon, Sam."
 He slowly closed the phone and shut his eyes.
 He allowed himself a moment to picture her sitting on her couch waiting for him to come home.
 He could almost forget the assassin, the stranger with his face, and the crazy situation he found himself in.
 It almost made him feel normal.
 And normal felt good.
 I could use a bit more normal in my life.

-Jack opened his eyes, finally ready to face the world again.
+Jack slowly opened his eyes.
+He was finally ready to face the world again.
 He scanned the room and found Dixon and his team gone.
 Reynolds' team was watching the prisoners while Reynolds was busy chatting with MacGyver and Malloy.

 Time to bite the bullet.
 Jack sighed and headed over to Reynolds and his doppelganger.
 He couldn't avoid the man any longer.
 Man, I hate this double thing.